bruceasu/.emacs.d/site-lisp/nox/README.md

                'php-mode-hook
                'c-mode-common-hook
                'c-mode-hook
+               'csharp-mode-hook
                'c++-mode-hook
                'haskell-mode-hook
                ))
   (add-hook hook '(lambda () (nox-ensure))))
 ```
 3. Open file, that's all.

+Note: suggestion upgrade emacs to 27.x or 28.x, JSON parser much faster, and Nox completion will much smooth.

 <a name="connecting"></a>
 # Connecting to a server